 - CCTV cameras with 24-hour surveillance

-The design of the park is the result of extensive public consultation, which took place throughout 2004 with local residents, residents associations, local forums, youth groups, sports club and community groups.
+The design of the park is the result of extensive public consultation, with local residents, residents associations, local forums, youth groups, sports club and community groups.
 Newsletters, surveys, public meetings and workshops formed part of the process to inform the design proposal for the park.
 Dublin City Council is working with the above groups to develop activities and events for all to enjoy.